(This article has been amended to correct the spelling of Lainie Berry’s last name.)

 “Your timeline for projected extinction and things that need to happen … It’s too tight,” board member Kaiwi Yoon said.

-Barry said the functional extinction predictions are just based on models.
+Berry said the functional extinction predictions are just based on models.
 “We do believe we have time before then.
 There are still birds in the wild.
 We know that.
 We feel like we need to act as soon as possible to get enough birds into captivity to establish a big enough population in captivity we can use to save enough species in the wild,” she said.

 Yoon asked about the other bird species that are facing the same fate as the kiwikiu.
 “It’s not just the kiwikiu.
 There’s a bunch of birds in this bucket,” Yoon said.

-Barry explained that the ʻakikiki and ʻakekeʻe are in danger because they are found in a relatively low-elevation plateau on Kauaʻi.
+Berry explained that the ʻakikiki and ʻakekeʻe are in danger because they are found in a relatively low-elevation plateau on Kauaʻi.
 “If we get that inundation of mosquitoes, they have nowhere to go,” she said.
 She also said Maui’s critically endangered ʻakohekohe (Crested honeycreeper) is also a species of concern.

 There are 40 ʻakikiki and about 7 ʻakekeʻe in captivity.
 “We’re looking for other options for akekeʻe, including potential translocation [to other islands]. … Holding a captive population is not the solution,” she said.
 She added that the captive ʻakikiki aren’t breeding well, either.